warp-contracts/gateway/README.md

 current available solution ("general-purpose" Arweave gateway) has some flaws:

-1. It is slow.
+1. **It is slow**
 The interactions can be loaded using the GQL endpoint, which can return only 100 interactions in a single batch/query.
 At the time of writing, each query takes from ~300ms to ~5 seconds.
 For our "loot" contract (that has 9821 interactions) it means that loading all the contract interactions takes around 1 minute.
-   There are contracts with much more interactions - the biggest one has over 280000 interactions - loading all the interactions would for this contract takes ~3 hours.
+   There are contracts with much more interactions - the biggest one has over 280K interactions - loading all the interactions for this contract takes ~3 hours.
 This clearly shows that current solution scales poorly and is a first big obstacle for a wider SmartWeave contracts adoption.

+2. **Orphaned transactions**
-2. The Arweave gateway GQL endpoint tends to return orphaned transactions - i.e. such transactions, that are not part of any Arweave block - probably due to some caching issues/bug in the Arweave gateway (https://discord.com/channels/357957786904166400/756557551234973696/891254856638160917) The state evaluated with such orphaned transactions is obviously flawed.
+The Arweave gateway GQL endpoint tends to return orphaned transactions - i.e. such transactions, that are not part of any Arweave block - probably due to some caching issues/bug in the Arweave gateway (https://discord.com/channels/357957786904166400/756557551234973696/891254856638160917) The state evaluated with such orphaned transactions is obviously flawed.
 In case of our loot contract - 25 transactions returned by the Arweave gateway are orphaned.

+3. **Forked blocks problem**
-3. No protection against transactions from forked blocks.
+No protection against transactions from forked blocks.

-All the above issues are a big obstacle in a wider SmartWeave contracts adoption.
+All the above issues are a big obstacle for a wider SmartWeave contracts adoption.
 It also makes things like caching the contract state very risky - as you have very little guarantee that the state has been evaluated for proper inputs.

 ### Our solution